willfurnass/video4fuze/README.txt

     with suffix "_fuze" and extension ".avi".

-Make sure "mencoder", "ffmpeg" and "fuzemux" are in your path (or, in win32, the same folder as the main script)
+Make sure "mencoder", "ffmpeg" and "fuzemux" are in your path (or, in win32, the same folder as the main script).

+If you downloaded the source package, fuzemux source is included in it.
+Just cd to its source directory and type "make" to get it compiled for your system.